How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 • Don’t include a photo unless explicitly required.
 It takes up space and can lead to unconscious biases against you.

-• Tailor your CV to the program’s selection criteria, its purpose, and the funder’s needs (if it’s a scholarship).
+• Tailor your LL.M.
+CV to the program’s selection criteria, its purpose, and, if it's a scholarship, the funder’s needs.

 Final Thoughts

-If you'd like a personalized review of your CV, please reach out for a quote.
+If you'd like a personalized review of your CV or help getting started, please read about my approach and fill out a short application form.

 Hope it helps and good luck! ☺️